s-weissbach/neuroimage_denoiser/README.md

 Prepare the creation by storing all recordings with **one sensor** in a directory `/path/to/traindata/`.

-Use the `prepare_trainfiles.py` script to generate training data from a set of images.
+Use the `prepare_trainfiles` script to generate training data from a set of images.
 The script takes the following arguments:

 | Argument                  | Shorthand     | Description                                                      |
 |---------------------------|---------------|------------------------------------------------------------------|